 - Medication: Pain medication, such as over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs) and ibuprofen, may provide relief with cramping during menstruation.

 - Hormone therapy.
-Birth control pills and patches may help stabilize your hormones during your menstrual cycle by decreasing the thickening of the endometrial tissues and thereby reducing symptoms.
+Birth control pills and patches may help stabilize your hormones during your menstrual cycle by decreasing the thickening of the endometrial-like tissues and thereby reducing symptoms.